 Moisik, Scott R., Ewa Czaykowska-Higgins & John H. Esling

-This list is based on CrossRef data as of 23 december 2020.
+This list is based on CrossRef data as of 21 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.